Company registration Germany

 German limited liability companies—GmbH and UG—are the most incorporated amongst the various types of companies.

-The main difference between this 2 forms is the minimum amount of share capital involved.
+The main difference between these 2 forms is the minimum amount of share capital involved.
 While UG companies have a minimum 1 EUR share capital, GmbH companies have a 25,000 EUR share capital with a minimum of 12,500 EUR that needs to be paid.
+When setting up a UG company, we will recommend to pay at least 1000 EUR share capital due to easier bank account opening but also, your share capital is visible to your clients and suppliers in The Register.
 UG can automatically become GmbH once the share capital has reached 25,000 EUR.
+Process of setting up a company in Germany will be the same for GmbH and UG while only share capital will be different.

-Have any queries about GmbH and UG companies? contact us today and we’ll help you make the right choice!
+Have any queries about GmbH and/or UG companies? contact us today and we’ll help you make the right choice!

 Corporate Tax in Germany